briar/briar/briar-headless/README.md

 ### Receiving new private messages

-When the Briar client receives a new private message, it will send a JSON object to connected websocket clients:
+When the Briar peer receives a new private message, it will send a JSON object to connected websocket clients:

 ```json